Tesla pulls technician training program at Suffolk County Community College

 “The legislature has been more than willing partners with the college to ensure their success,” McCaffrey said.
 “And right now, we don't believe that the college has done enough to keep the legislature informed.”

-Biondo said college officials have reached out repeatedly to Tesla and will continue to do so.
+Biondo said college officials have reached out repeatedly to Tesla to resume the program and will continue to do so.

 McCaffrey said he plans to ask SCCC President Edward Bonahue to attend the legislature’s next education and labor committee meeting on March 29 to explain what happened with the Tesla partnership.